 96% of consumers find videos helpful when making purchase decisions online.
 It’s hard to imagine the beauty of a folded dress while walking down the street or understand how exactly that shirt will fit you.
 Shoppers particularly like ASOS’s catwalk video feature, because it enables them to get a real feel for the product before purchasing.

 Is Video Creation Worth Your Efforts

-Well, yes, it is pricy, but it is definitely worth your efforts.
+Well, yes, it is pricey, but it is definitely worth your efforts.
 Doesn’t it make sense to spend money on one engaging/product/brand video instead of always taking the same photos of your products?
-With a video you can use it for your social media ads, website content and other resources!
+With a video, you can use it for your social media ads, website content and other resources!

 🚀 PromoRepublic helps online stores to create content that converts better!